Message-Market Fit

 Run the exercises below with each segment, starting with the highest scoring one.

 📌 As you follow the activities below, iterate on your message.
-E.g. If you learn that people in your niche tend to describe products like yours as “software” rather than as an “app”, update your messaging to use the word “software”.
+For example, if you learn that people in your niche tend to describe products like yours as “software” rather than as an “app”, update your messaging to use the word “software”.

 Exercise: Interview People